1953 Kano riot: Riot

 There was already growing tension in the North when the Action Group northern tour came to Kano during the weekend of 15–17 May, the tension was a result of the hostility towards the Northern delegation in Lagos.
 An orderly demonstration by the Northern Peoples Congress supporters against a proposed Action Group meeting took place on 15 May.
 This was followed by small skirmishes the following day.
 Disturbances that led to the riot started out at the Colonial Hotel, on 16 May 1953 which was supposed to be the venue of a meeting by the Action Group led by Akintola.
 Prior the meeting, the Kano Native Authority withdrew its permission to grant the meeting.
 A mob gathered outside of the hotel and started stoning people close to the hotel, during the fracas, two people believed to be southerners died, the mob later attempted to gain entry into Sabon Gari but were subdued by the Native Authority police.
 The situation became more serious and became an inter-ethnic crisis on 17 May when mobs of hooligans from Northern section of Kano, in particular Fagge attempted to break into the Southern and Igbo dominated Sabon Gari area with some success, though their original chants were against the Yorubas, the casualties in the Sabon Gari area were mostly Igbos.
 Shops in the Sabon Gari Market were looted and violent attacks took place.
 But the Native Authority police and the Army were called upon and prevented further entry of hooligans into the Kano area.
 The skirmishes further spilled into the indigenous Kano areas such as Fagge where small unorganized groups of people of different ethnic groups clashed.

 An exchange of prisoners took place to reduce the tension, Southerners who were arrested were released and Northerners also released; Northerners in the Sabon Gari area were asked to leave and Southerners in the Fagge area were asked to move to Sabon Gari for the meantime.
-About 46 Nigerians mostly Northerners and Igbos died during the clash and more than 200 people were treated for injuries.
-Though it was immediately called an inter-ethnic riot by the colonial government in Nigeria, the political leaders termed it a political riot between people who want self government in 1956 and those who want imperialism to continue.
+About 46 Nigerians mostly Northerners and Yorubas, with a minor number of Igbos killed during the clash and more than 200 people were treated for injuries.
+Though it was immediately called an inter-ethnic riot by the colonial government in Nigeria, the political leaders termed it a political riot between people who want self-government in 1956 and those who want imperialism to continue.